 The field of nutrition appears to be not unlike the fashion industry, where everything is continuously in flux, and trends come and go from one day to the next.

-Most usually, however, the public’s initial enthusiasm for the latest diet or superfood remains high only to plummet a few months or years later, as the ugly truth slowly unfolds.
+Most often, the public’s initial enthusiasm for the latest diet or superfood plummets a few months or years after it is proven that it doesn’t work.

-The biggest reason most people get disappointed over this diet or the next is that their fundamental perception of how specific foods or nutrients should work in the body is erroneous in the first place.
+The biggest reason, however, that most people get disappointed over this diet or the next is that their fundamental perception of nutrition is erroneous in the first place.

-For example, if they find that a particular nutrient helps with eczema, they believe that this nutrient is beneficial to all people suffering from eczema.
+If they find that a particular nutrient or food helps with eczema, they believe that this nutrient or food is beneficial for everyone suffering from eczema.

-But, when they witness individual cases of people not getting any positive, therapeutic effects from that nutrient, they believe that something else is to blame.
+But, when they witness individual cases of people not getting any positive, therapeutic effects from that nutrient or food or diet, they believe that something else is to blame.

-Even though most humans overlook the fact that health is a multifactorial “entity”, they also tend to discard a nutritional approach as useless, if its effects are not consistent from person to person.
+Aside from the fact that most health-enthusiasts overlook that health is a multifactorial ‘entity’, they also discard a nutritional approach as useless, if its positive effects are not consistent from person to person.

 Due to their lack of knowledge on the basics of human physiology and metabolism, they experience frustration and desperation when a food or a diet doesn’t showcase a predictable, positive pattern or clinical performance.

-In essence, the scenario is the same every time: A new, unconventional diet or remedy suddenly appears and looks extremely promising for a period of time, but ultimately fails to deliver for a big portion of the population.
+The scenario is the same every time: A new, unconventional diet or remedy suddenly appears and looks extremely promising for a period of time, but ultimately fails to deliver for a big portion of the population, starting slowly to lose its popularity.

-As a result, more and more people lose their interest and faith in the diet, and many times, in nutritional science overall.
+As a result, more and more people lose their interest and faith in that diet, and many times, in nutritional science overall.

 However, the elementary truth is that all foods behave differently on each human system, since its metabolic type and genetic characteristics are unique.

-That biochemical deviation from person to person can be referred to as biochemical individuality.
+That biochemical deviation from person to person which determines what diet is ideal for a particular individual may be referred to as “biochemical individuality.”

 Most Health Experts Support a Standardized Approach to Nutrition